 Why dread?
 Well, for starters, it seems to always end up costing more than you expect.
 Yes, there’s a cheap special price that’s advertised prominently, but it’s usually not available for your hire.
 Then once you add on insurance coverage and usually a hold on your credit card for the excess… Plus, while I’ve not had issues returning a car, we’ve all heard stories about being charged for damage that you haven’t caused.
 And then there’s the chance that something could actually go wrong on the road.
 So, here’s my tips for hiring cars around the world and making it easier.

 🐾 Dog-friendly: Most hire car companies are okay with dogs being a passenger, as long as the interior is not excessively dirtied.
 Take along something for your dog to ride in or lay or, plus clean and dry them off if they get muddy or wet, before they get in the car.
+Check out more tips for taking a road trip with your dog.

 1. Book in Advance